PedroLopes/now-is-calendar-plugin-chrome/README.md

 ## How to install?

-This is not being offered in the Chrome store or anything.
-So yo should install it manually by:
+This is not being offered in the Chrome store.
+So you should install it manually by:

 1. Open chrome://extensions/
 2. On the corner enable "developer mode"